BradleyData/CodeFundament/documentation/tasks.md

 # Tasks
+## Initialize postgres database
+Creates a default database named `postgres` under the `postgres` user.
+This must be done before the postgres container can be used.
 ## Start all containers
 This will start all of the containers in the development stack.
 If the containers are not running then you won't be able to do anything else.
 ## Stop all containers